Advisory · Keynotes · Board Counsel — Cybersecurity & AI Strategy

 I've been writing about security, technology, and culture at roer.com since 1995.

-Read the blogAround the World
+Read all postsAround the World

 30 years.
 Six continents.
 Stages that matter.